Site feature providing a more detailed description, photos and other information for the observer.

 The most conspicuous larger species (depending on flight period) tend to be Orange Tip, Brimstone, Peacock, Red Admiral, Painted Lady, Comma, Silver-washed Fritillary, Marbled White and other true Whites.
 There are decent populations of smaller butterflies such as Common Blue, Large, Small and Essex Skippers, Small Heath and Brown Argus, in addition to the 'Duke' already mentioned.
 Green Hairstreak and Dingy Skipper, whilst not so common, can usually be seen during their flight period, again mainly in the central part of the reserve, the former seeming to favour Juniper bushes growing close to scrub at this site.

 The 'Dukes' (typically late April through to late May) seem to have a preference for the most sheltered hollows such as the one behind the visitor display board (photo 1 above) and others through to the far end chalk pit (Photo 3 below).
 These have rough margins with longer vegetation where the males like to perch.
-By Duke of Burgundy standards there is a good population here but don't expect to see more than a few on a visit.
+By Duke of Burgundy standards there is a good population here but single figure counts are not unusual on a visit.
 If undisturbed they may remain in the same few yards for several hours.

 Brown Hairstreak (end of July and through August) can in principle be seen anywhere on the reserve and nearby hedgerows, where there is plentiful young blackthorn close to trees.
 However, they can be an elusive species and any sightings, especially at a low level, should be regarded as a significant success.
 Brown Hairstreak spend much of their time high in the trees, often favouring Ash (noting comment above about Ash die-back), where they will rest or feed on aphid honeydew, making occasional short 'jerky' flights.
 Male Brown Hairstreak occasionally come down to feed on the pink flowers of Hemp Agrimony or Bramble, whereas the low-level forays of the more brightly coloured females are also in search of egg-laying opportunities on blackthorn.
 An area to the left of the main track called the 'The Triangle' (Photo 2), about 5 minutes' walk from the visitor display board, is still a place to look for both sexes, having all the right ingredients, including hemp agrimony, blackthorn for egg-laying, and Ash trees, although some are now badly affected by Ash die-back which may partially explain a reduced number of sightings here in recent years.
 There is also a favoured Brown Hairstreak area on the south (Charity Farm) side of the reserve, with further details in the next paragraph.